-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 Tell your little anecdote.
 When you finally do kiss her, she will appreciate it all the more.

-It is the real expert, however, who adds afterwards the lovable, boyish touch.
+It is the real expert, however, who adds afterward the lovable, boyish touch.

 Experiment once or twice, gingerly.
-If it fans her quickly into a flame you have another arrow in your quiver, another card in the deck.
+If it fans her quickly into a flame you have another arrow in your quiver, another card in your deck.
 Remember it.

 A word of warning: like eating peanuts, hand-kissing is habit-forming and difficult to stop once begun.
-If not curbed it can give your wife's hand a chapped or nibbled look.
+If not curbed it can give your wife's hand a chapped or nibbled look and can bring you infection and loss of appetite.

 You will soon find that sex alone isn't everything in marriage.
 Being a gay companion can go a long way toward filling your wife with deep and lasting affection for you.

-Bring back to her what you can of your tinselled world of bright lights and nimble minds.
+Take back to her what you can of your tinseled world of bright lights and nimble minds.
 She will cherish it.
-Think, as you return each evening, of the bon mots you have delivered during the day, the sparks you have struck against others.
+Think, as you return each evening, of the bons mots you have delivered during the day, the sparks you have struck against others.

-Embroider freely.
-The dull, slow-witted husband might bring home this true account of the day's big news:

-"Well, the boys were pretty set up.
-Sold 164 cases in Rochester, which looks good against Johnson's 135, especially this time of year when we generally don't ship the light stuff at all, except maybe two-three dozen cases.
-'Well,' I said to Smitty, 'Smitty, I told you we'd top the Rochester figure, but I wouldn't have guessed we'd top it so high,' and Smitty said--" (And so on, at great length.)

-"Well, we were going over the Rochester figures, which were OK, when who sashays in but B.K.'s secretary, fried to the ears and whistling through her teeth."
+"Well, we were sitting around B.K.'s office when who sashays in but his secretary, fried to the ears and whistling through her teeth."

 "Drunk again, was she, Davie?"